Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation: System Model, Operating Constraints and the Network Types

 \subsection{IPIL Networks:}

 Similar to the above cases, we investigate the secondary network throughput scaling behavior of IPIL networks under two CoSs of interest: $\CoSIPILFull$ and $\CoSIPILRed$.
-In $\CoSIPILFull$, transmit powers of SUs are limited by individual average transmit power constraints and an average total interference power constraint.
-Hence, transmit powers of SUs are allocated according to the solution of the following optimization problem:
+In $\CoSIPILFull$, transmission powers of SUs are limited by individual average transmission power constraints and an average total interference power constraint.
+Hence, transmission powers of SUs are allocated according to the solution of the following optimization problem: